Reservation

 This is how reservation should work.

-72 thoughts on “Reservation”
+72 responses to “Reservation”

 1. I dont think there is any FC quota.
 It should read as OC.